 Moreover, “la grande plage” is not the only beach in town.
 There are actually four more sandy beaches that belong to the municipality of St Jean de Luz: Erromardi, Mayarco, Lafiténia and Cénitz.
 All of them are close to camp sites and are popular among surfers.
 If you are an expert surfer, you can head to Lafiténia, while if you are a beginner, Cénitz is probably a better choice.

 When walking along the beach promenade, there are two buildings that stand out.
-The first is the number icon Grand Hôtel.
+The first is the Grand Hôtel.
 This majestic building from 1909 was constructed in neo-romantic style.
 Today, it is still a 5 star hotel with spa facilities (Loreamar Thalasso Spa), maintaining the atmosphere of the Belle Epoque.

-Not so far and right in front of the water is the number icon Casino La Pergola that was built in art deco style.
+Not so far and right in front of the water is the Casino La Pergola that was built in art deco style.
 Apart from a casino, it also houses a hotel and spa (Hélianthal spa center).

 The main pedestrian street in Saint Jean de Luz is called the Rue Gambetta.
 There you will find many stores, most of them cute boutiques selling chocolate & sweets, local produce, clothes and shoes.